stephde/microservice-arch/scripts/kube_cluster_setup.md

 less cluster-cert.txt
 # copy certificate-authority-data to ca-data in sample-config
 # copy sample-config to ~/.kube/conf on server

+# copy admin role yml from host to vm
+vagrant scp ../distributed-monitoring/scripts/admin-role.yml k8s1:~/admin-role.yml
+# apply admin role to default user in VM
+# also required for kube-consumer to query the API
+kubectl apply -f admin-role.yml
 ```
 now you should be able to reach the cluster by using kubectl
 if you get something like Unable to connect to the server: x509: certificate is valid for 10.96.0.1, 172.42.42.11, not 127.0.0.1